karanmandve/VISTA/README.md

 # 🚀 VISTA: Virtual Instant Student Test Assessment

-VISTA is a web application for taking VIVA exams online.
-It is built using the Flask framework, with HTML, CSS, and JavaScript for the front-end.
+VISTA is a web application for taking VIVA exams online without any hassel of using the traditional pen and paper method.
+It is built using the Flask framework (micro-framework of python languege), with HTML, CSS, and JavaScript for the front-end.

 ## Visit the VISTA Website: